QRXqrx/poco-oopsla25-major/README.md

     Process completed
     ```

-### 3.5 PoCo Iterative Seed Selection
+### 3.5 Select Seed Iteratively

 1. This step corresponds to the *Iterative Seed Selection* (ISS) algorithm described in our manuscript.
 With all the intermedia produces prepared, we can now run PoCo ISS using `poff_run.py`.
-Make sure you have the environ `AFLPP` set before running the script.
+Please make sure you have the environ `AFLPP` set before running `poff_run.py`, or it will be unable to find `afl-cmin`.
     ```shell
     export AFLPP=/workdir/aflpp-410c-poco
     cd /workdir/out
     mkdir ./poco-raw  # For ISS output
     python3 $AFLPP/PoC/tools/poff_run.py \
-      -i ../corpus/xmllint \
+      -i ../data/corpus/xmllint \
       -o ./poco-raw \
       -g ./tog_analysis_edge \
       -e ./xmllint_poc \